-We completed a major upgrade of the Meremere wastewater treatment plant, including installing a Membrane Bioreactor (MBR) plant.
+We completed a major upgrade of the Meremere Wastewater Treatment Plant, including installing a Membrane Bioreactor (MBR) plant.
 The now fully operational plant efficiently removes contaminants and the abatement notice from Waikato Regional Council was lifted in May.

-The Te Kauwhata wastewater treatment plant is undergoing the installation of a Membrane Aeration Bioreactor (MABR) to comply with consent and support the predicted population growth.
+The Te Kauwhata Wastewater Treatment Plant is undergoing the installation of a Membrane Aeration Bioreactor (MABR) to comply with consent and support the predicted population growth.
 Treated wastewater land discharge options are also being assessed and further decisions will be made in the coming year.

-We are working on the renewal of the Raglan wastewater treatment plant consent and assessing upgrade options to enhance treatment quality.
-Discussions with Tangata Whenua and the wider community are ongoing to explore appropriate landbased discharge options.
+We are working on the renewal of the Raglan Wastewater Treatment Plant consent and assessing upgrade options to enhance treatment quality.
+Discussions with mana whenua and the wider community are ongoing to explore appropriate land-based discharge options.